GNU/Linux Desktop Survival Guide

 by Graham Williams

-The cost of GNU/Linux (it is freely available for no purchase fee to whoever wants it) is not necessarily the primary issue!
-In fact, the driving force has been the freedom to access the source code and to use the software without limitation.
-If we have a new idea and want to implement that in the Microsoft operating system, we can not.
-We are free to do so with open source software.
-Usability, reliability, security, and developerability are often the most important issues for many users, and this is where open source excels.
+The cost of GNU/Linux (it is freely available for no purchase fee to whoever wants it) is not the winning formula.
+In fact, the driving force has been the freedom to view, learn from, and to modify the source code, and to use the software without limitation, freely for whatever purpose we wish.
+We are free to do so with open source software, and through such freedom we often find that usability, reliability, security, and developerability are enhanced and become the most important issues for many users.
+Open source excels here.